tishan89/siddhi-map-xml/README.md

 # siddhi-map-xml

-**siddhi-map-xml** is an extension to <a target="_blank" href="https://wso2.github.io/siddhi">Siddhi</a> which is used to convert XML message to/from Siddhi events.
-This repository can be independently released from Siddhi.
+The **siddhi-map-xml extension** is an extension to <a target="_blank" href="https://wso2.github .io/siddhi">Siddhi</a> that provides the functionality to convert canonical events of the server in the WSO2Event format to any xml message format and convert events of any xml format to the server's canonical event format (WSO2Event) for processing.

 Find some useful links below: